Topology of Calorons Re-examined: Concrete Calculation of Topological Character

-becomes a somewhat complicated form.
-Observe that the gauge group element \eqref{from Mag to Temp} has no singularity, particularly at the origin, where $p(r)\sim O(r)$.
-Thus, we find the gauge connection in the temporal gauge \eqref{A_j in Temp} is also non-singular everywhere, because the gauge connection in the magnetic gauge is also non-singular.
-The most distinguishing property of the temporal gauge is the presence of a non-trivial clutching function \cite{Dunne:2000if},
+take a somewhat complicated form.
+Note that the gauge group element \eqref{from Mag to Temp} has no singularity, in particular at the origin, where $p(r)\sim O(r)$.
+Thus, the gauge connection in the temporal gauge \eqref{A_j in Temp} is also non-singular everywhere, since the gauge connection in the magnetic gauge is likewise non-singular.
+The most distinctive property of the temporal gauge is the presence of a non-trivial clutching function \cite{Dunne:2000if},

 where $p(r)$ is defined in \eqref{def. p(r)}.
 The derivation of the gauge transformation \eqref{from Mag to Temp} and the clutching function \eqref{clut for Temp} is given in Appendix \ref{App: clut}.
-Observe that $c(r)$ tends to a constant at the spatial infinity, $c(r)\to -1$ as $r\to\infty$, which can be seen from the asymptotic behaviour of $p(r)$ \eqref{def. p(r)}, such as $p(r)\xrightarrow[r\to\infty]{}1$, consistently with the assumption given at the definition of the clutching functions.
+We observe that $c(r)$ tends to a constant at the spatial infinity, $c(r)\to -1$ as $r\to\infty$, which can be seen from the asymptotic behaviour of $p(r)$ \eqref{def. p(r)}, namely $p(r)\xrightarrow[]{}1$ as $r\to\infty$, consistent with the assumption made in the definition of the clutching functions.